Colonoscopy procedure | Detect Polyps, Cancer, & More

 Yes, colonoscopy is a serious procedure.
 However, it is a very safe one.
 Doctors around the globe use it very frequently with successful outcomes.

-How long will it take to recover from colonoscopy?
+How long will it take to recover from a colonoscopy?

-It will usually only take a few hours to a day to completely recover after the process.
-However, the patients will need to follow medical advice like:
+It usually takes only a few hours to a day to recover after the process is complete.
+However, the patients will need to follow medical advice, like:

 • Not consuming alcohol for a minimum of 24 hours post procedure